Homogeneous second-order descent framework: a fast alternative to Newton-type methods: The Homogeneous Second-Order Descent Framework

+A consequent curiosity arises for using GHMs as subproblems in a generic second-order method under the framework (\autoref{alg.gbasic}).
 In preparation for the analysis of the proposed algorithms, we give a thorough characterization of primal-dual solutions to the subproblem \eqref{eq.ghqm} with respect to the control parameters $\delta_k$ and $\phi_k$.
 Note that many of these analyses are particularly developed for GHM and are not needed for the ordinary model \cite{zhang_homogenous_2022}.
-We delay the proofs in this subsection to \autoref{app.appendix a} as they are mostly standard.
+We delay the proofs in this subsection to \autoref{app.appendix a}. }

-We first give the optimality condition of \eqref{eq.ghqm} in the following. \begin{lemma}[Optimality condition] $[v_k; t_k]$ is the optimal solution of the subproblem \eqref{eq.ghqm} if and only if there exists a dual variable $\theta_k \ge 0$ such that

-\end{lemma} We omit the proof since it follows from the global optimality condition for the standard trust-region subproblem, see \cite{more_computing_1983,sorensen_newtons_1982}.
-For the convenience of later discussion, we give the following corollary. \begin{corollary} The equation \eqref{eq.homoeig.foc} in \autoref{lemma.optimal condition of subproblem} can be rewritten as,